How to Create an Amortization Schedule in Excel

 Include Extra Payments

 When you make extra payments on your loan, it reduces the principal balance, which affects your amortization schedule.
 To include extra payments in your schedule, create a new column labeled “Extra Payment” and deduct the extra payment from the balance each month.
+If you would rather start from a pre-built layout, our Excel loan payment template handles these columns for you.
 This will give you a more accurate representation of your payments and how they impact the life of your loan.

 Use Graphs to Visualize Your Schedule